superzrb126/learning/Engine-1.11.0.md

 _(last update: 2016/03/22 15:34, Commit: 506fb9810c60177b360b9dabab516828b90ffc48)_

-**IMPORTANT**: With Docker 1.11, a docker installation is now made of 4 binaries (`docker`, `containerd`, `containerd-shim` and `runc`).
+**IMPORTANT**: With Docker 1.11, a docker installation is now made of 4 binaries (`docker`, [`docker-containerd`](https://github.com/docker/containerd), [`docker-containerd-shim`](https://github.com/docker/containerd) and [`docker-runc`](https://github.com/opencontainers/runc)).
 If you have scripts relying on docker being a single static binaries, please make sure to update them.
 Interaction with the daemon stay the same otherwise, the usage of the other binaries should be transparent.

 ### Builder